 The State of Tennessee, through the Community Programs Division of Tennessee Housing Development Agency (THDA), administers the HOME program for those jurisdictions in the State not designated by HUD as a local Participating Jurisdictions (PJ).
-During the state fiscal year 2010, the State of Tennessee will receive \$17,502,657 million in HOME funds from HUD
+During the state fiscal year 2010, the State of Tennessee anticipates an allocation \$17,461,612 million in HOME funds from HUD and anticipates receiving approximately \$86,000 in program income, for a total of \$17,547,612.